- A3.1.8. Big data (production, storage, transfer)

 - E. Blayo is a deputy director of the Jean Kuntzmann Lab.

 - C. Prieur is local correspondant in Grenoble for the Mathematical Society of France (SMF).

 - C. Prieur is a member of the MSTIC pole council of UGA.

 - C. Prieur is responsible for the applied math speciality for doctoral school MSTII edmstii.univ-grenoble-alpes.fr

 11.2 Teaching - Supervision - Juries

-- Licence (ou équivalent) : E. Blayo, Mathematical analysis, 105h, L1, University Grenoble Alpes, France
+- Licence (ou équivalent) : E. Blayo, analysis and algebra, 145h, L1, University Grenoble Alpes, France

 - Licence (ou équivalent) : C. Kazantsev, Mathématiques approfondies pour l'ingénieur, 72h, L2, UGA, France